ulabideen436-lab/inventory-management-new/FIREBASE_AUTH_SETUP.md

 - Password is case-sensitive
 - Try password reset if needed

-### Google Sign-In not working
-1. Ensure Google provider is enabled in Firebase Console
-2. Check that support email is configured
-3. Verify Firebase config in `.env` is correct
-4. Make sure you're on `localhost:3000` (Firebase may block other domains)

 ### "Permission denied" errors
 - Your account may not have proper role assigned
-- Contact an Owner to update your role in Firestore
+- Contact an Owner to update your role in User Management
 - Check Firestore security rules are deployed

 ---